gmontee/100DaysOfCloud/Journey/009/Readme.md

 ## ☁️ Cloud Outcome

-????
+I PASSED!!
+Talk about sweating bullets.
+I scored 767, and taking into account my current experience level, I consider that a victory.

 ## Next Steps

 Trying to decide what next on my journey.
-Looking at Docker and Kubernetes, or Bicep and Terraform.
+Might finish the AZ-104 labs.
+Also looking at starting on Docker and Kubernetes, or Bicep and Terraform.

 ## Social Proof